OpenEnergyPlatform/oeplatform/versions/changelogs/current.md

 ## Bugs

 Bugfix: Delete a row using the http api leads to server error if table includes not nullable fields [#1581](https://github.com/OpenEnergyPlatform/oeplatform/pull/1581)

+Fix: Prevent functionality that attempts to connect to an external service and raises errors in the oep server logs. [#1581](https://github.com/OpenEnergyPlatform/oeplatform/pull/1581)